PretendoNetwork/website/docs/en_US/install/cemu.md

 	Only experimental builds of Cemu 2.0 are supported.
 At this time, Cemu does not have a stable release of Cemu 2.0 which supports Pretendo.
 </div>

 Cemu 2.0 introduced official built-in support for Pretendo on October 10th, 2022.
 Head to the Cemu GitHub [releases](https://github.com/cemu-project/Cemu/releases) page and download the latest Cemu experimental release (tagged as `Pre-release`).
 Only `Cemu 2.0-5 (Experimental)` and above is supported at the moment.
-Additionally, you may build Cemu from source using the provided [build instructions](https://github.com/cemu-project/Cemu/blob/main/BUILD.md).
+Alternatively, you may build Cemu from source using the provided [build instructions](https://github.com/cemu-project/Cemu/blob/main/BUILD.md).

 ## Online files
 Cemu requires the use of several files obtained via dumping from real hardware.
 You may use those files if you have a physical Wii U, and they will work just fine when connecting to Pretendo.
 If you _don't_ have a real Wii U, navigate to [your account page](/account) and select <strong>`Download account files`</strong>.